 - Lack of discipline in the actions above

-Endangerment that does not involve risk of death or serious harm will be a class one misdemeanor.
+Child endangerment that does not involve the risk of death or serious harm will be a class one misdemeanor.
 Penalties associated with this crime include:

 - 6 months in jail